Finally some good news for our sport: re-start for youth from March 1st, 2021.

-Due to the resurgence of the Coronavirus in Switzerland in October/November 2020, the Federal Government has put in place a new set of restrictions, which also affect out sport.
+Due to the resurgence of the Coronavirus in Switzerland starting in October/November 2020, the Federal Government has put in place a new set of restrictions, which also affect out sport.
 All competitions have been halted as of October 28th, 2020.
-Players and clubs can engage in certain training activities, always observing the National and Cantonal rules and restrictions.

 Together with Swiss Olympic and the Federal Office of Sport (BASPO) the Swiss Rugby Union has therefore published an updated "Return to Rugby" concept for this phase, naturally accompanied by a concept of protection for its members and their families and communities.